Local government climate action highlights

 City of Kamloops

-The City of Kamloops' Community Climate Action Plan (CCAP) commits to evaluating opportunities and challenges for equity and climate justice upon implementation.
+Adopted in 2021, the City of Kamloops' Community Climate Action Plan (CCAP) commits to evaluating opportunities and challenges for equity and climate justice upon implementation.
 As the climate crisis affects people differently, staff seek to design, implement, and promote climate action measures that target the barriers faced by those most impacted by climate change (for example, by promoting income-qualifying rebates for home energy retrofits).

 Social and Community Development staff are engaged with local social services agencies on climate issues such as heat response measures.